softprops/zig-iter/README.md

 The simple example above quickly becomes much more complicated as additional transformations and filtering is required.

-If you are coming from another language you are used to something like `elems.map(...)`
+If you are coming to zig from another language you are probably used to expressing this with something like `elems.map(...)`

-With this library you can, _almost_ have that too.
-Below is an equivalent program but sans required additial allocations and zig's required memory deallocation.
+With this library you can _almost_ have that too.
+Below is an equivalent program but sans required additional allocations and zig's required memory deallocation.

 ```zig
 var elems = [_]i32 { 1, 2, 3 };